btaylor84/BrogueCE/README.md

 You can also run `./make-link-for-desktop.sh` to generate a .desktop file to place on your desktop or applications folder.

+### iPad OS

+1. Download the game from the Apple App store.
+2. Play the game.
+3. ????
+4. Profit!

 ### More information